kodekloudhub/certified-kubernetes-administrator-course/managed-clusters/gke/terraform/docs/03-deploy-cluster.md

     kubectl get nodes
     ```

-The cluster should now be ready to use!
+Once all nodes are showing ready, the cluster is ready to use!

 Prev: [Install terraform](./02-install-terraform.md)